msfjarvis/msfjarvis.dev/docs/new-collections.md

 Posts, notes and weeknotes are implemented as Astro collections which are used pervasively throughout the project to do data driven generation.
 Adding a new collection will change a lot of files that I do not expect to remember forever, hence this page.

 In most places where the collection is fetched, it is also filtered for some metadata flags to prevent building drafts.
-As of writing that filter looks like this: `(p) => !p.data.deleted && (showDrafts || !p.data.draft)`.
+The `filterDrafts` helper in `utils.ts` is the only thing to be used for this.

 ## Files to be created/changed